 However, breadcrumb trails aren’t limited to page titles alone.
 If a name entered by a user (such as “vagrant-host”) is included in the breadcrumb trail, then use the same case that the name appears in.

 For example, this may look like: Rules > Systems > System Tool > vagrant-host

 If you’re referencing tools outside your company’s product portfolio, write the product names as they appear in the respective company’s documentation.

-For example, if you’re referencing a product in AWS and Amazon capitalizes it, capitalize it in your writing.
+For example, if you’re referencing a product in Amazon Web Services and Amazon capitalizes it, you should also capitalize it in your writing.

 View source on GitHub